paditya9/codePath/README.md

 Some applications that intrigue me the most are:
 1. Instagram:
-  a.
-Vanish mode
+ * Vanish mode

-  b.
-Custom background in chat
+ * Custom background in chat

   c.
 Double tap to like